 Mr. Iannini served on the Board of Directors of Channell Commercial Corp (NASDAQ: CHNL) where he was the designated Financial Expert and a member of both the Audit Committee and Compensation Committee.

 Mr. Iannini has also served as an adjunct professor of accounting at UCLA for several years teaching both accounting and finance courses to undergraduates.
 He has spoken at various industry and trade show events such as the Hawaii Tax Institute, American Electronics Association and Association for Corporate Growth.
 Prior to his career executing strategic transactions, Mr. Iannini was an auditor and was promoted to senior accountant with Arthur Andersen & Co. after only two years and he earned his C.P.A. accreditation by passing the entire exam at one sitting, a feat only accomplished by less than 2% of participants.
 He has a B.S. in Accounting, Magna Cum Laude, from the Carroll School of Management at Boston College as well as an M.B.A., Summa Cum Laude, from the Anderson School of Management at U.C.L.
 A. For his M.B.A thesis, Mr. Iannini was chosen by the Dean to lead a team of his classmates in assisting David Murdoch CEO in analyzing various aspects of his businesses at Dole and Castle & Cook.
 Mr. Iannini is an avid college football fan and in particular all sports relating to Boston College.
 He is a member of the California Yacht Club, Pacific Palisades YMCA, Los Angeles World Affairs Council and served on the Loyola Marymount President’s Council.
 Mr. Iannini completed the 1979 Boston Marathon and has twice completed the 50 mile Rosarito to Ensenada Endurance Bike Race.
 Mr. Iannini was voted Most Likely to Succeed by his high school classmates and was a three year letterman in football who was elected as Co-Captain his Senior Year and earned All-League honors.
 At Boston College, Mr. Iannini is a member of the Leadership Circle of donors having been recognized and inducted into several prestigious organizations at the school including The 1863 Society and The Shaw Society.
+In his Junior year at Boston College, Mr. Iannini was awarded induction into America’s most prestigious academic society, Phi Beta Kappa, which has championed academic excellence and freedom of thought since its inception in 1776.
+Members of Phi Beta Kappa include 17 U.S. Presidents and 41 Supreme Court Justices.

 Head of Southern California Region